neumj/cortez/docs/San_Evaristo_20230620.md

 **_20:17_**

 Our first moon-rise of the trip presents as a waxing yellow-orange crescent accompanied by Jupiter rising over the encircling, rocky, hills.
 It sets equally beautifully and, as the boat swings, comes back into view gracing us with a second moon-set.
+Another windy night at anchor, and our trust in the rode and anchor is beginning to build.
 As darkness spreads, bioluminescence fills the bay.

 <!--- Below is navigation to home --->
  [Return to Home](index.md)